Co-authored by Dinesh Kashyap

 Patient recruitment is one of the biggest bottlenecks in clinical research.
 According to the National Institutes of Health (NIH), more than 80% of clinical trials in the United States fail to meet their patient recruitment timelines.
 These delays increase costs, deplete resources, and prolong the time to market introduction.

-Patient recruitment compromises about thirty percent of the entire clinical trial process.
+Patient recruitment compromises about thirty percent of the entire clinical trial management process.
 It also is the most time-consuming aspect of the clinical trial process making it a leading cause of missed deadlines.
-Improving patient recruitment rates offer pharmaceutical and medical device companies one of the biggest opportunities to accelerate the pace of clinical trials – making it possible to reduce the time to market.
+However, effective dealing with patient enrollment and retention challenges in clinical trials offers pharmaceutical and medical device companies one of the biggest opportunities to accelerate the pace of clinical trials – making it possible to reduce the time to market.

 A patient-facing study website provides patients and participants with a comprehensive list of actively recruiting studies across different therapeutic areas and disease conditions.
 This website allows the patient journey to be broken down step-by-step across the recruitment process.